naman2304/notes/ddia.md

 In order to scale to multiple CPU cores you can potentially partition your data and each partition can have its own transaction processing thread.
 You can give each CPU core its own partition.

-For any transaction that needs to access multiple partitions, the database must coordinate the transaction across all the partitions.
+For any transaction that needs to access multiple partitions, the database must coordinate the transaction across all the partitions (distributed transactions using say 2 phase commit).
 They will be vastly slower than single-partition transactions.

 #### Two-phase locking (2PL)